 On family circumstances and other valid reasons, the employee under a written application and with the consent of the employer can be on holiday without preservation of wages with a duration of up to 60 calendar days for which the employer issues an order.

-Women having two or more children under the age of 14 (or a child – invalid under the age of 16), single parents, who are not married, having one child of the same age, are granted annually holiday, under their written application without preservations of wages, with a duration of not less than 14 calendar days.
+Women with two or more children under the age of 14 (or a child – invalid under the age of 16), single parents, who are not married, having one child of the same age are granted annual holiday under their written application without preservations of wages, with a duration of not less than 14 calendar days.
 This holiday can be attached to the annual paid holiday or it can be used separately (completely or in parts) during the established periods, as agreed with the employer.